apatidar1986/apatidar1986/README.md

 ### Hi 👋, I'm Ashok Patidar!

 - Senior Software Engineer at Priceline.com LLC based in New York City, NY, USA
-- 15+ years of experience, currently working on Priceline.com Hotel Stay Product.
+- 15+ years of experience in modern frontend cutting-edge technology, currently working on Priceline.com Hotel Stay Product.

 <!--
 **apatidar1986/apatidar1986** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.